Jinja2 Enhance Install free

 Resolves {% extends %} chains, {% include %} children, and inherited {% set %} variables — so child templates stop flagging variables defined in their base.

-Pro builds a workspace-level template graph and walks the entire {% extends %} chain for each file.
+Builds a workspace-level template graph and walks the entire {% extends %} chain for each file.
 Variables defined in a base template are visible in every child; loop and block scopes are tracked correctly.

 Two graph diagnostics catch structural problems early: